HOD101s/XMeme/README.md

 #### Modularity:

-With the component based development I was able to separate UI elements which enables faster rendering of the site along with rapid development and easier maintenance.
+With the component based development I was able to separate UI elements which enables rapid development and easier maintenance.

 ##### Project Components:-